shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-PublishYourApp.md

 ### Building your app

-To prepare your app for release, you first have to build the .apk file.
-To do this you will have to use `shoutem configure --release` in the cloned app's directory.
+To prepare your app for release, you will have to use `shoutem configure --release` in the cloned app's directory.
 After doing this short step, the build process is functionally identical to a [normal React Native app](https://facebook.github.io/react-native/docs/signed-apk-android.html).

 ### Preparing for Store